-Well, this is a common question asked by users how to get the horizontal access to the records for users.
-For this purpose, you can take advantage of the one popular security component in Salesforce named as the Sharing Rules.
-Here, we will answer the popular questions frequently asked by users like why you need the sharing rules, how to choose the right type of sharing rules, how to creating or define the sharing rules in Salesforce?
+Well, it is a common question asked by users on how to get horizontal access to the records for users.
+For this purpose, you can take advantage of the one popular security component named as Salesforce Sharing Rules.
+Here, we will answer the popular questions frequently asked by users like why do you need Salesforce sharing rules, how to choose the right type of sharing rules in Salesforce, how to create or define the sharing rules in Salesforce?

 Before you start creating sharing rules in Salesforce, this is important to understand the concept of the public group first.
 This group is a collection of subgroups, users, individual roles, their subordinates sharing the function in common.

-Here, you should use the same group created earlier to define a sharing rule for review records.
-This is easy to define sharing rules for the public group, multiple roles, and subordinates etc.
+In Sharing rule in Salesforce tutorial. you should use the same group created earlier to define a sharing rule for review records.
+This is easy to define sharing rules for the public group, multiple roles, and subordinates, etc.

-Congratulation, we have just created and define sharing rules in Salesforce successfully owned by your recruiters or hiring manager in a large organization.
-This is the best security components where the level of access is decided by the public group owner itself.
+Congratulations, we have just created and defined sharing rules in Salesforce successfully owned by your recruiters or hiring manager in a large organization.
+This is the best security component where the level of access is decided by the public group owner itself.

 The basic objective of sharing rules in Salesforce is to open up the horizontal access to data.
 We cannot restrict access to sharing rules.
 So, if you wanted to maintain restricted access then you need to add another security layer in this case.

-In Salesforce, there are two types of sharing rules, first record ownership-based sharing rules and the second category is criteria-based sharing rules.
+In Salesforce, there are two types of sharing rules Salesforce, first record ownership-based sharing rules, and the second category is criteria-based sharing rules.
 Based on the Company requirements, the administrator will decide which type of sharing rule suits your needs the most.
-Endnote

 A dynamic, highly professional, and a global online training course provider committed to propelling the next generation of technology learners with a whole new way of training experience.